 “Clever play on words, there, Syn-ake.
 I like it.
-But isn’t it dangerous to apply snake venom on the skin?”
+But isn’t it dangerous to apply snake venom on your skin?”

 Does Syn-ake Really Work?

-Pentapharm, the chemical company that makes Syn-ake, has conducted an experiment on 45 people, divided into three groups.
-The first group was given a cream with 4% Syn-ake, the second a cream with 10% Argireline (which is said, like Syn-ake, to mimic the effects of Botox), and the third a placebo.
+Our young reporter started her research by taking a closer look at the study done by Pentapharm.
+They tested Syn-Ak on 45 people, which were divided into three groups.
+The first group was given a cream with 4% Syn-ake, the second a cream with 10% Argireline (another “Botox in a jar” peptide), and the third a placebo.

 “The early onset of efficacy observed within minutes of application suggests that this unique combination of HA filling spheres and a muscle contraction-inhibiting peptide may work synergistically to promote rapid reductions in wrinkle appearance.
 The ability of HA to attract and retain moisture may contribute to the observed smoothing effect on lines and wrinkles. […]